Baron Small Cap Fund: Latest Insights and Commentary

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Small Cap Fund (the Fund) fell 0.99% (Institutional Shares) in the fourth quarter, trailing the Russell 2000 Growth Index (the Index) by 269 basis points as adverse stock selection overshadowed positive impacts from relative sector weights.
+Baron Small Cap Fund (the Fund) declined 9.07% (Institutional Shares) in the first quarter, outperforming the Russell 2000 Growth Index (the Index) by 205 basis points due to stock selection and tailwinds from style biases, notably lower exposure to the weak performing Beta factor and overexposure to the top performing Size factor (larger caps).

-Weakness in IT was driven by property and casualty insurance software vendor Guidewire Software, Inc. and syndicated research provider Gartner, Inc., whose shares pulled back after performing well over the prior 12 months.
-We remain investors.
-After a multi-year transition period, we believe Guidewire’s cloud transition is substantially over and cloud will be the sole path forward, with average recurring revenue (ARR) benefiting from new customer wins and migrations of the customer base to InsuranceSuite Cloud.
+From a sector perspective, strong stock selection in Information Technology (IT), Consumer Discretionary, and Financials was responsible for most of the relative gains in the period.
+Strength in IT came from property and casualty (P&C) insurance software vendor Guidewire Software, Inc., whose stock price was up double digits for the quarter.
+After a multi-year period, we believe Guidewire's cloud transition is substantially over, and cloud will be the sole path forward, with annual recurring revenue (ARR) benefiting from new customer wins and migrations of the existing customer base to InsuranceSuite Cloud.
 We also expect the company to shift R&D resources to product development from infrastructure investment, which will help to drive cross-sales into its sticky installed base and potentially accelerate ARR over time.
 Additionally, we are also encouraged by Guidewire’s subscription gross margin expansion, which improved by more than 1,000 basis points in its most recently reported quarter.
-For Gartner, we believe core subscription growth trends are poised to accelerate over the next several quarters as comparisons ease and business conditions improve.
-In our view, Gartner will emerge as a critical decision support resource for every company evaluating the opportunities and risks of AI on its business, which should provide a tailwind to volume growth and pricing realization over time.
-Poor stock selection in IT was exacerbated by lack of exposure to a single stock in technology hardware storage & peripherals, whose share price appreciated nearly 400%.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.